Greece Moments Greece Moments

 Pelion restaurants: Our recommendations

-The Pelio cuisine is a a real treat for the palate and makes your mouth water at home.
-The traditional dishes are based on simple and healthy raw materials from the region and aromatic wild herbs that thrive in the mountains.
+The Pelion cuisine is a real treat for the palate and will make your mouth water long after you’re back home.
+The traditional dishes are based on simple and healthy local ingredients from the region and aromatic wild herbs that thrive in the mountains.

 Restaurant Pilion Ki opou to pei Lafkos